Rohan5manza/content-ops-starter-2/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Join us to kickstart your career in AI.
-    text: >+
+    text: >
-      At GradientDev Academy, we have online courses for deep learning, model deployment, product building and AI research.
+      At GradientDev Academy, we have online courses for deep learning, AI model deployment, product building and AI research.